How to Use the GPUpdate Command?

 4. Testing Group Policy Settings: You can use it to check that any new or updated policies are functioning correctly.

-Troubleshooting GPUpdate Issues
+Troubleshooting GPUpdate issues

 1. Group Policy Not Applying: